Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Step 1.
 Tone the Support

 - Spread the paint thinned with solvent, but don't let it be too runny.
-In the video below, my paint was a little too runny for the smooth gesso board.
+In the video above, my paint was a little too runny for the smooth gesso board.

 Step 2.
 Wipe Away the Lights

-With a rag, wipe off the areas that are going to be your lightest lights.
+If you are working on a wet ground, use a rag to wipe off the areas that are going to be your lightest lights.
 This will get you started placing your objects and establishing the proportions.

 Step 3.
 Draw With Paint